do-community/cloud_haiku/_haikus/chance_haiku.md

 ---
 layout: haiku
 title: Chance's Haiku
-author:Chance
+author: Chance
 ---

 Welcome to the cloud<br>
-It is now your home forever<br>
+It is your home forever<br>
 You cannot escape<br>